ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-10-MacOS-Blocker-With.md

 Blocks apps and websites.[^1] The only blocker I found that is possible to prevent myself from disabling, with almost complete privacy and a large customization.

 # Privacy Impovements
-Whenever a page is blocked, the block page loads "getcoldturkey.com/blocked", which provides various page customization functions, but their are (albeit privacy respecting) analytics.
+Whenever a page is blocked, the block page loads "getcoldturkey.com/blocked", which provides various page customization functions, but there are (albeit privacy respecting) analytics.
 To block the block page, edit the hosts file by opening terminal and enter:

 ```
 sudo nano /private/etc/hosts